 Composite resin isn't the only veneer material out there.
 Porcelain is another popular, though more expensive, veneer option.
 Both composite and porcelain veneers are great at improving your smile, but depending on your budget, purpose, and the extent of enamel damage, your dentist may prefer one over the other.
 Let's compare them.

 Fitting porcelain veneers, on the other hand, typically takes at least two visits to the dentist's office.
-Porcelain veneers need to be constructed outside the office in a dental lab.
+Porcelain veneers need to be constructed outside the office in a dental lab and the procedure is a little more invasive on the tooth structure.
 You may need to wear temporary veneers while waiting for your real veneers.
 Your customized porcelain veneers can be bonded to your teeth at the second visit.

-Composite veneers typically last for 4 to 8 years if you care for them properly.
-This is one area where porcelain veneers outshine composite because porcelain can last for up to 15 years.
+Many studies estimate that veneers will retain 80–89% or the original after 5 years if you care for them properly.
+This is one area where porcelain veneers outshine composite because porcelain has a survival rate of 94.4% after five years, 93.5% after ten years and 91% after 20 years.
 Porcelain veneers, once bonded to teeth, are extremely durable, whereas composite veneers are more prone to chipping over time.
 Getting composite veneers repaired is pretty straightforward, but in the case of porcelain veneers, you’ll need to get them replaced entirely if they get damaged.

 Composite veneers are translucent and have a somewhat natural appearance but don't quite match the natural look of porcelain veneers.
 A major benefit that you get with porcelain veneers is that they’re stain-resistant.
 If you’re concerned about tooth discoloration, get porcelain veneers and say goodbye to monthly teeth whitening procedures.
 Composite resin looks natural but can gradually stain over time, though not as quickly as natural teeth.